Fast Change Identification in Multi-Play Bandits and its Applications in Wireless Networks: Analysis of TS-GE

 The following lemma characterizes the probability of missed detection when the change occurs in the TS phase.

-\begin{lemma} Let the arm $a_i$ change its mean from $\mu_i^-$ to $\mu_i^+$, where $\Delta_i^C$ at a time slot $t_c$ in the $m$-th TS phase.
-Then the probability of missed detection after the $m$-th BP phase following this change is upper bounded by:
+\begin{lemma} Let the arm $a_i$ change its mean from $\mu_i^-$ to $\mu_i^+$, where $\Delta_{{\rm C},i} = \mu_i^+ - \mu_i^-$ at a time slot $t_c$ in the $m$-th TS phase.
+Then, if $\Delta_{{\rm C},i} \geq 2\sigma$, the probability of missed detection after the $m$-th BP phase following this change is upper bounded by $ \mathcal{P}_{\rm M}^{\rm TS} \leq \frac{1}{T}.$ \end{lemma} \begin{proof} Please see Appendix~\ref{app:MissTS}. \end{proof} Note that detecting relatively small changes is not only challenging but also becomes unnecessary in several practical applications.
+Accordingly, we assume a minimum quantum of change once such a change event occurs.
+The above result bounds the probability of missed detection in the \ac{TS} phase to inversely proportional to T. However, if the change occurs in the \ac{BP} phase, the probability of missed detection increases as discussed below. \begin{lemma} Let the arm $a_i$ change its mean from $\mu_i^-$ to $\mu_i^+$, where $\Delta_{{\rm C},i}$ at a time slot $t_c$ in the $m$-th BP phase.
+Furthermore, let $p_{\rm b}$ be lower-bounded as